datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

 ### Instance ID

-??? example "Steps for finding your API credentials"
+!!! example "Steps for finding your API credentials"

+    === "1.
+Home Page"
         Head over to your ServiceNow [developer portal](https://developer.servicenow.com/dev.do).
-    In the top right corner click the profile icon.
+        In the top right corner click the profile avatar.

         ![ServiceNow Home Page][image-10]

+    ==="2.
+My Instance"
         Click the "Manage instance password" tab.

         ![Find Instance creds][image-11]

+    === "3.
+Instance Credentials"
         Here you will find your credentials necessary to connect your ServiceNow instance to DataDistillr.

         ![Instance creds][image-12]

 ## Endpoints